CxELabs/M365HOL/instructions.md

 ---

-## Email exfiltration using suspicious inbox forwarding
+## Email exfiltration using suspicious inBox forwarding

 [:arrow_up: Top](#cloud-app-security-threat-detection-lab)

-This detection looks for suspicious email forwarding rules, for example, if a user created an inbox rule that forwards a copy of all emails to an external address.
+This detection looks for suspicious email forwarding rules, for example, if a user created an inBox rule that forwards a copy of all emails to an external address.

 ### Investigate